cmateu/rrl_completeness/README.md

 ----------
 ### EXAMPLES

+- Utility functions are available in the completeness_util module

 - The Jupyter notebook  [map_plotting_examples.py](https://github.com/cmateu/rrl_completeness/blob/master/examples/map_plotting_examples.ipynb) shows how to plot the different precomputed maps published in [Mateu et al. 2020](https://arxiv.org/abs/2006.09416).
 - The Jupyter notebook [map_computing_examples.py](https://github.com/cmateu/rrl_completeness/blob/master/examples/map_computing_examples.ipynb) shows how to compute 2D maps and completeness in the line of sight for a given catalogue.